New Jersey Turnpike: Mansfield Township to Newark

-After crossing the Rartian River, the turnpike passes by several warehouses and industrial parks before crossing CSAO's Bonhamtown Industrial Track line and reaching an exit serving I-287 and Route 440.
+After crossing the Raritan River, the turnpike passes by several warehouses and industrial parks before crossing CSAO's Bonhamtown Industrial Track line and reaching an exit serving I-287 and Route 440.
 Soon afterwards, the turnpike passes over the Middlesex Greenway and enters Woodbridge Township, where it reaches an exit serving the Garden State Parkway and US 9.
-North of this interchange is the headquarters of the New Jersey Turnpike Authority.
+North of this interchange is the headquarters of the NJTA.
 From Woodbridge Township to Newark, high-occupancy vehicle lanes (HOV lanes) exist on the outer roadway (truck lanes), thereby making it seven lanes in each direction (4-3-3-4).
 The HOV restrictions are in effect on weekdays, from 6:00 a.m. to 9:00 a.m. northbound, and 4:00 p.m. to 7:00 p.m. southbound (at times, the NJTA might suspend the HOV restrictions entirely during peak hours in case of unusual conditions).
-Continuing northeast, the turnpike passes under Route 35 and crosses NJ Transit's North Jersey Coast Line.
+Continuing northeast, the turnpike passes under Amboy Avenue (Route 35) and crosses NJ Transit's North Jersey Coast Line.
 Past this point, the turnpike crosses the Woodbridge River and reaches the Grover Cleveland Service Area northbound and the Thomas Edison Service Area southbound.
 After passing over CSAO's Port Reading Secondary line, the turnpike enters Carteret and begins to run parallel to CSAO's Chemical Coast Secondary line, which is located east of the turnpike.
-In Carteret, the highway comes to an interchange serving the borough in addition to Rahway.
+In Carteret, the highway comes to an interchange with CR 602 serving both the borough and Rahway.
 Immediately north of the interchange, the Wallberg-Lovely Memorial Bridge carries the turnpike over the Rahway River.
-The bridge is dedicated to Private Martin Wallberg from Westfield, and Private Luke Lovely from, South Amboy, the first soldiers from New Jersey to die in World War I. In Linden, the turnpike passes to the east of a large industrial park before reaching an exit for I-278, which traverses the nearby Goethals Bridge.
-North of this point, the speed limit drops to 55 mph, and the turnpike crosses the Elizabeth River into the city of Elizabeth.
-After bisecting residential areas, the route comes to an exit for Route 81, providing access to Newark Liberty International Airport.
-While passing to the east of the airport, the turnpike passes to the west of the Elizabeth Center big-box center and the Port Newark–Elizabeth Marine Terminal upon entering Newark.
+The bridge is dedicated to Private Martin Wallberg from Westfield, and Private Luke Lovely from, South Amboy, the first soldiers from New Jersey to die in World War I. In Linden, the turnpike passes to the east of Phillips 66's Bayway Refinery before reaching an exit for Interstate 278, which traverses the nearby Goethals Bridge.
+North of this point, the speed limit drops to 55 mph, and the turnpike crosses the Elizabeth River into Elizabeth.
+After bisecting residential areas, the route comes to an exit for the Route 81 freeway, providing access to Newark Liberty International Airport.
+While passing to the east of the airport and Brewster Road, the turnpike also passes to the west of the Elizabeth Center big-box center and the Port Newark–Elizabeth Marine Terminal upon entering Newark.
 A section of the turnpike and the surrounding land in Elizabeth and Newark has been called "the most dangerous two miles in America" by New Jersey Homeland Security officials due to the high volume of traffic and the density of potential terrorist targets in the surrounding area.